 - Practice safety at school drop off: Be sure to follow all school drop off procedures carefully.
 Try to carpool to reduce the number of vehicles at the school.
 Also, take care to follow drop off etiquette: avoid double parking, as it blocks visibility, and never unload or load children across the street from the school.

-Want the best defensive driving courses in Sandy Springs, GA?
+Want the best defensive driving courses in Norfolk, VA?
 We're looking too!
-Let us know who is the best in Sandy Springs.
+Let us know who is the best in Norfolk.